proofrock/sqliterg-docs/building-and-testing.md

 ### Testing

-The code includes unit tests (written in Rust).
+The code includes unit tests (written in Go).
 Use the appropriate target for make:

 ```bash
 make test